UBTUS/GSA18FRFQ/README.md

 [Sprint Backlog] (https://github.com/UBTUS/USFoodRecall/tree/master/docs/Agile%20Artifacts/Sprint%20Backlog).

-A five member cross-functional agile team was formed,consisting of Product Owner,Scrum Master and three Team members (Technical Architect , Front End Web Designer and Dev Ops Engineer).
+A five member cross-functional agile team was formed,consisting of Product Owner,Scrum Master and three Team members (Technical Architect , Front End Web Developer and Dev Ops Engineer).

 The Product Owner acted as the decision maker,accountable for complete prototype backlog definition,prioritization and quality delivery.
-Product Owner used FDA datasets and API calls mentioned in RFQ (4QTFHS150004) as base for Product Backlog definition.
+Product Owner used FDA datasets and API calls mentioned in RFQ (4QTFHS150004) as the base for Product Backlog definition.

-The Scrum master conducted  [Sprint planning meeting] (https://github.com/UBTUS/GSA18FRFQ/tree/master/docs/Agile%20Meeting%20Notes/1.%20Sprint%20Planning) in which the product owner explained , prioritized and defined acceptance criteria for the first sprint Product Backlog Items (PBI).
-Scrum Master made accountable for on time delivery of product within allocated budget.
+The Scrum master conducted the [Sprint Planning Meeting] (https://github.com/UBTUS/GSA18FRFQ/tree/master/docs/Agile%20Meeting%20Notes/1.%20Sprint%20Planning) in which the Product Owner explained , prioritized and defined acceptance criteria for the first sprint Product Backlog Items (PBI).
+Scrum Master was accountable for on time delivery of product within allocated budget.
 The Team members played planning poker for PBI's and provided estimated story points with all team members acceptance.
 Some of the PBI's were pushed back to product backlog with product owners approval as the estimated story points exceeded team velocity.Team velocity was based on past projects performance.
-The Agile team identified required tasks for each PBI in the first sprint and defined [sprint backlog] (https://github.com/UBTUS/USFoodRecall/tree/master/docs/Agile%20Artifacts/Sprint%20Backlog).
+The Agile team identified required tasks for each PBI in the first sprint and defined [Sprint Backlog] (https://github.com/UBTUS/USFoodRecall/tree/master/docs/Agile%20Artifacts/Sprint%20Backlog).

-The Scrum Master facilitated the [daily scrum meeting] (https://github.com/UBTUS/GSA18FRFQ/tree/master/docs/Agile%20Meeting%20Notes/2.%20Daily%20Scrum) in which the team announced their completed, planned tasks and potential road blocks (impediments) to fellow team members.Important meeting points were noted by scrum master and followed up with the concerned individuals for a resolution on potential impediments.Agile Team was also updated Scrum Board while they were making progress.
+The Scrum Master facilitated the [Daily Scrum meeting] (https://github.com/UBTUS/GSA18FRFQ/tree/master/docs/Agile%20Meeting%20Notes/2.%20Daily%20Scrum) in which the team announced their completed, planned tasks and potential road blocks (impediments) to fellow team members.Important meeting points were noted by scrum master and followed up with the concerned individuals for a resolution on potential impediments.Agile Team updated Scrum Board while they were making progress.

 The Agile Team worked closely with the Product Owner throughout product development.
 We recorded and implemented feedback at every stage.
-This process helped us build the product in accordance with user expectations and mindset.
+This process helped us build the product in accordance with user preferences and expectations.
 We automated code integration,test execution and application build with [Continuous integration server] (https://github.com/UBTUS/GSA18FRFQ/tree/master/docs/Build%20Screenshots) (Jenkins).
-Feedback on planned features were implemented and new feature requests from users feedback were documented under wishlist.
+Feedback on planned features were implemented and new feature requests from users feedback were documented as a wishlist.
 This human centric process improved usability and value of the application.

 Product owner validated each user story with defined acceptance criteria and provided signoff.
-The Scrum Master facilitated the [Sprint Demo / Sprint Review meeting ] (https://github.com/UBTUS/GSA18FRFQ/tree/master/docs/Agile%20Meeting%20Notes/3.%20Sprint%20Review) for the Product Owner to officially demonstrate prototype to end users on last day of sprint.
+The Scrum Master facilitated the [Sprint Demo / Sprint Review meeting ] (https://github.com/UBTUS/GSA18FRFQ/tree/master/docs/Agile%20Meeting%20Notes/3.%20Sprint%20Review) for the Product Owner to officially demonstrate the prototype to end users on last day of sprint.

-[Sprint Retrospective meeting] (https://github.com/UBTUS/GSA18FRFQ/tree/master/docs/Agile%20Meeting%20Notes/4.%20Sprint%20Retrospective) was facilitated by Scrum Master on last day and understood from team members on what went well and not and improvements to approach.
+The Scrum Master also facilitated [Sprint Retrospective meeting] (https://github.com/UBTUS/GSA18FRFQ/tree/master/docs/Agile%20Meeting%20Notes/4.%20Sprint%20Retrospective) on the last day reviewed implementation procedure, discussed alternative ways to handle sprint tasks for optimum team performace and approach to improvements.
 The Scrum Master logged action items and shared with team.

 We followed similar Agile approach for Sprint 2 to implement additional features to submitted prototype.